Happy Science: Facilities

 General headquarters, worship facilities, and missionary sites are located in Japan and other countries.
 Worship facilities are called Shoja (精舎 or in Sanskrit) or Shoshinkan (正心館).
 In 1994, the first overseas branch, "Happiness Science USA" was established in New York.
-The organisation has branches in several countries including South Korea, Brazil, Uganda, the UK, Australia, India and Singapore.
+The organisation has branches in several countries including South Korea, Brazil, Uganda, the UK, Australia, Germany, India and Singapore.
 In addition to places of worship, Happy Science also operates two boarding schools in Nasu and Ōtsu, Japan.